asivitz/Hickory/Readme.md

 # Hickory

-Hickory is not really a Haskell game engine.
-It's more of a collection of tools and abstractions that can be used to make games.
-It doesn't have opinions and doesn't force you into a particular paradigm.
+Hickory is a collection of haskell tools and abstractions for making interactive programs.
+It could be considered a game engine, but it is largely opinionless.
+You can use whatever library you want for actually organizing your game logic (e.g. any FRP library, my Layer library, etc...)

+It renders using OpenGL and has support for both GLFW (for desktop) and WebGL through GHCJS.

 ## Engine.Scene
 These modules provide an Input/Model/View abstraction.
 Useful for providing high-level structure to your game.